gerald-drissner/kurl/README.md

 ## Usage
+When you run kurl.sh, you will get all the information you need.
+As a quickstarter:

-Shorten a long URL :
+### Shorten a long URL :

 ```bash
 kurl https://someverylongdomain.com
 ```

-Shorten a long URL and provide a custom keyword and a custom title :
+### Shorten a long URL and provide a custom keyword and a custom title :

 ```bash
 kurl https://someverylongurl.com -k test12 --title "Some title"
 ```

-Shorten a URL and receive JSON output:
+### Shorten a URL and receive JSON output:
 ```bash
 $> kurl https://example.com -f json
 {